kieran11/ChampionsLeague/README.md

 # ChampionsLeague
-Look into competitive gaps in Champions League group stage
+Look into competitive gaps in Champions League knockout stages.